Automating-GIS-processes/CSC18/source/lessons/L6/clipping-raster.rst

 .. ipython:: python

     @savefig large_raster.png width=450px
-    show(data)
+    show((data, 4), cmap='terrain')

+Okey, as you can see, we have a huge raster file where we can see the coastlines of Finland and Estonia.
+What we want to do next is to create a bounding box around Helsinki region and clip the raster based on that.

-- Next, we need to create a bounding box with Shapely
+- Next, we need to create a bounding box with Shapely.

 .. ipython:: python